yayahjb/neartree/NearTree/README_NearTree.txt

    the two predefined constants CNEARTREE_TYPE_DOUBLE for double or CNEARTREE_TYPE_INTEGER for integer, optionally ORed with CNEARTREE_NORM_L1, CNEARTREE_NORM_L2 or CNEARTREE_NORM_LINF for L1, L2 or
    L-infinity norms.
+If it is desired to automatically defer all inserts until a the first search or a manual call to CNearTreeCompleteDelayedInsert, the flag CNEARTREE_DEFER_ALL should be ored with treetype.
+Alteratively, if minimal reorganization of the order of the tree is desired on each insertion, CNEARTREE_FLIP should be ored with treetype.
 When first created, a neartree has no right or left node and with the dMax-below set to negative values so that any match found will be stored since it will greater than the negative value.
 The tree is then populated by calls to CNearTreeInsert, with each call providing a